Discover now this amazing volcanic lake

 In fact, the area around Rome is the true home of several volcanic lakes.
 One of the lakes, Lake Nemi, is located near our cozy Olive Tree Hill and so we invite you to live this experience with us!

-Lake Nemi and Nemi, the village that is perched on the lip of the volcanic crater, offer a wide appeal.
-Whether you’re interested in mythology, history, food and authentic Italian small town life, Nemi will captivate your attention.
+The town of Nemi, perched on the lip of the volcanic crater, is extremly appealing.
+Whether you’re interested in mythology, history, food and authentic Italian small town life, Nemi will capture your attention.

 Lake Nemi is nicknamed “Diana’s Mirror.”
 Diana is the Roman goddess of the moon (and also sometimes referred to as the goddess for hunting, the woods, animals and fertility).
 A temple was constructed in her honor in a grove of oak trees on the north shore of Lake Nemi.
 Under a full moon, the temple would shimmer and shine, reflecting onto the water of the lake.
 The temple ruins are still visible today and can be visited.
 An annual festival during the August full moon called Nemoralia honors Diana.
 Participants take torches and candles to the shores of Lake Nemi at night.